Why Workforce Plans Break Down: The Real Cost of Bad Data

 Cleaning the Drawer

-standardizing the inputs.
-That means defining what “good data” looks like: how frequently it should be updated, how it is categorized, and how it is validated before use.
+Fixing this starts with standardizing the inputs.
+That means defining what “good data” looks like, how often it is updated, how it is categorized, and how it is validated before it is used in planning.

 Daniel explained that before any new planning initiative, organizations must isolate and stabilize their data sources.
 “If you’re not in a stable place, don’t add more lines of business,” he cautioned.
 “You’re just adding more cables to the drawer.”

-It is not about having perfect data, but consistent data.
-With that consistency, trends become visible, comparisons become meaningful, and planning becomes something that leaders can rely on again.
+It is not about having perfect data.
+It is about having consistent data.
+When inputs are stable, trends become easier to interpret, comparisons become meaningful, and planning becomes something leaders can rely on.

 Building on Solid Ground

 Bad data is rarely intentional.
-It creeps in through disconnected systems, rushed reporting, or legacy habits that never got cleaned up.
-The challenge is not identifying the issue.
-It is having the rigor to fix it before layering more complexity on top.
+It builds over time through disconnected systems, rushed reporting, and legacy processes that were never revisited.
+The challenge is not recognizing the issue, but fixing it before adding more complexity on top.

 As Mark and Daniel emphasized, data quality is not a technical chore but a leadership priority.
 A clean foundation allows every stage of workforce planning – from forecasting to capacity modeling – to operate with accuracy and confidence.